 Desta Davidson is the Faculty Support Coordinator for the CREATE-X program at Georgia Tech.
 An advocate for employee engagement and development, Desta recently served on a committee to redesign the ECE staff awards.
 She received a full engineering scholarship from Emerson (formerly Emerson Electric of St. Louis, MO).
 Desta has earned degrees in Engineering Science and Business Management.
 Known for her collaborative style, she has contributed to organizations such as Children’s Health Care of Atlanta, Emerson and Washington University School of Medicine.
-Desta also serves as the Program Coordinator for the MAKE cohort of CREATE-X. A life-long learner, when Desta isn’t working with CREATE-X she enjoys learning French and volunteering in the community.
+Desta also serves as the Program Coordinator for both the MAKE and LEARN cohort of CREATE-X. A life-long learner, when Desta isn’t working with CREATE-X she enjoys learning French and volunteering in the community.

 Joanna Oliva began as Marketing and Event Coordinator for CREATE-X in May of 2018.
 She organizes events , including Demo Day and Idea to Prototype Showcase, and develops and implements marketing campaigns for the program.
 Joanna is a Florida State University graduate in Hospitality Management with a focus in hotel and event management.
 Prior to Georgia Tech, she worked for Walt Disney World Resorts, Hilton, Domi Station, and more.
 During her spare time, she volunteers at and attends video game tournaments and socials.